Wake-up-Freeman/OLD-ODISEO/docs/develop/how-to/terrad/using-terrad.md

 ## Fees

-Transactions on the Daodiseo Protocol network need to include a transaction fee in order to be processed.
+Transactions on the ODISEO Protocol network need to include a transaction fee in order to be processed.
 This fee pays for the gas required to run the transaction.
 The formula is the following:

 $$fees = gas * gasPrices$$